Buzaabah/FRS159/_modules/week-04.md

   - [Chesire Emmanue, Kipkebut Andrew.
 "Current State, Challenges and Opportunities for Natural Language Processing Research and Development in Africa: A Systemic Review"](https://openreview.net/pdf?id=9CsL0PvDDV) In AfricaNLP workshop at the International Conference on Learning Representation (ICLR 2024).
 -
 - Additional Reading
+- Skim through Chapters 13,14, 15 and 16 of the book [Speech and Language Processing](https://web.stanford.edu/~jurafsky/slp3/) to have a broad understanding of the Applications of NLP, no need to understand the technical details.

   - [Hedderich et al., A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios](https://app.perusall.com/courses/training-computers-to-understand-african-languages/a-survey-on-recent-approaches-for-natural-language-processing-in-low-resource-scenarios-2021-naacl-main-201-pdf) Proceedings of the 2021 conference of the North American Chapter of ACL-HLT pages 2545-2568

 </div>